A lost love of poetry recovered | Our news

 Babatunde’s occupational therapy initially focussed on simple tasks such as dressing or shaving.
 Once he had re-learned these tasks, we started working on his meaningful tasks, which included a trip to the library.
 On his first trip to the library, he was able to speak a poem which the occupational therapist wrote down.

 Before his stroke, Babatunde could speak four languages (including Latin) and has a long-standing love for poetry and literary.
-These first steps in speech during his trip to the library meant that therapists could support Babatunde in returning to doing what he loves the most - reading and writing.
+His first steps in speech during his trip to the library meant that therapists could support Babatunde in returning to doing what he loves the most - reading and writing.

 With support he has started writing verses again and now reads aloud both known and previously unseen highly complex paragraphs of text.